Tim-W-James/node-ts-template/README.md

   * `dev` - starts nodemon in the terminal, which will reload on file changes
   * `build` - compile prod source code to `./dist`
   * `start` - after build, run the app
+  * `lint` - evaluate ESLint rules against source code
+  * `format` - format source code with prettier and try to fix any ESLint errors
   * `test:run` - run tests
   * `test:ui` - run tests and display on localhost
   * `test` - run unit tests located in `./tests` that will reload whenever files change